top of page

 ABOUT ME

 After spending many of my early formative years within a multigenerational household and remaining close with my grandparents throughout adolescence and early adulthood, I set out to understand what makes intergenerational bonds so powerful and how to bolster these unique relationships.
-I primarily focus on these relationships in informal learning environments, including family and community settings.
+I primarily focus on these relationships in informal learning environments, including family and community settings, though I'm also interested in intergenerational interactions within educational contexts.

 Education Books Bookshelves